 Debt securities of a series may be issued in whole or in part in the form of one or more Global Securities that will be deposited with, or on behalf of, a depository (the "Depository") identified in the prospectus supplement relating to such series.
 Unless otherwise specified by us, the Depository will be The Depository Trust Company, New York, New York.
 Global Securities may be issued only in fully registered form and may be issued in either temporary or permanent form.
-Unless and until it is exchanged in whole or in part for the individual debt securities that it represents, a Global Security may not be transferred except as a whole by the Depository for such Global Security to a nominee of such Depository or by a nominee of such Depository or any nominee of such Depository o
+Unless and until it is exchanged in whole or in part for the individual debt securities that it represents, a Global Security may not be transferred except as a whole by the Depository for such Global Security to a nominee of such Depository or by a nominee of such Depository or any nominee of such Depository or any nominee of such Security to a successor Depository or any nominee of such successor.